-Most students will drop one 2 unit subject at the end of Year 11.
+Most students will drop their 1 unit subject content endorsed course at the end of Year 11.

 Students selecting an Extension subject (Extension English or Mathematics) will be studying 12 units for Year 11.
 If they keep their Extension subject(s) in Year 12 they can potentially study 10 units in the HSC year.